ssbagi/RISC_V_vsd-riscv2/Task2.md

 Address Decoding is like this : Hardcoded the GPIO ADDRESS = 0x2000_0000

 wire isGPIO = ((mem_addr & 32'hFFFF_FF00) == 32'h2000_0000); // GPIO mapped at 0x2000_0000  -------- AT SoC Level making this change.
-write_enable(isGPIO & !mem_rstrb),       // GPIO WE = 1 when CPU wants to write to GPIO.
+At IP level when passing the gpio_addr = isGPIO && mem_addr.
+This will enable for that specific address only. write_enable(isGPIO & !mem_rstrb),       // GPIO WE = 1 when CPU wants to write to GPIO.
 Otherwise it will be read operation.

 Since Only One 32-bit register.
 My design implemntation is like :